addyosmani/backbone-fundamentals/README.md

 **Single global variables**

 One popular pattern for namespacing in JavaScript is opting for a single global variable as your primary object of reference.
-A skeleton implementation of this where we return an object with functions and properties can be found below:
+Here's the start of an implementation of this where we create a single object with functions and properties:

 ```javascript
 var myApplication = (function(){